 Personally, I want a life where I don’t spend my weekends doing a ton of yard or house work.
+Major efforts have been made to avoid it in fact!
 I want to travel, soak up my family and friends, feel good in my body, live a long time and do it without financial stress.
-This coming from a girl who used to buy a new pair of shoes (or more) every month.
-Shopping was essential to my happiness (although it added to my stress) and credit card debt was something I enjoyed racking up and paying off.
-It was an endless cycle of temporarily getting what I wanted and never getting what I wanted long term.
-My family and I would take fun long vacations and I would buy a ton of souvenirs, Starbucks on the credit card every day and going out to eat at all the coolest places.
-Non of this is bad stuff, but it was ultimately taking me away from most of my goals.
-After vacation ended, it was like a hamster wheel of trying to play catch up and get the credit card paid off.
-We had cupboards filled with mugs and shot glasses from different cities and places and they spent 364 days a year collecting dust.
-My kids grew out of their souvenir t-shirts and now they are sitting in a memory box surviving no purpose.
+This is coming from a girl who used to buy a new pair of shoes (or more) every month.
+I had believed shopping was essential to my happiness (when really it added to my stress.)
+In fact, credit card debt was something I enjoyed racking up and paying off.
+It was an endless cycle of temporarily getting what I wanted (or what I thought I wanted) and never getting what I really needed.
+If you are trapped in credit card debt, get your free credit analysis to help you avoid my same fate!
+It’s the first step in the right direction when it comes to getting yourself back on your feet!

 Let me show you how these questions work with shopping purchases, food choices and life choices.

 Food has been a struggle for me.
-I think it is for everyone at some point, whether it’s getting too much or not getting enough.
-Once I started living more minimal, I started to be able to hear my body better.
-It became clear what wasn’t good for me.
-Nights used to be spent in front of the mirror feeling bad about myself, feeling bloated and unhappy.
-When I started to realize that I had food intolerances, I began to realize that feeling bad at the end of each day was a result of eating certain foods.
+I think it is for everyone at some point; whether it’s getting too much or not getting enough.
+Once I started living more minimal, I started to be able to listen to my body better.
+It became clear what was’t good for me.
+Nights used to be spent in front of the mirror feeling bad about myself.
+It seemed I was always feeling bloated and unhappy.
+When I started to realize that I had a gluten food intolerance, I began to realize that feeling bad at the end of each day was a result of eating certain foods.

 When you start to think of minimalism think of it as a way of decluttering all the stuff that doesn’t really matter in life.
 The stuff that isn’t important.
 The more you clear out the clutter from your closet, cupboard or cranium the more perspective you gain.
 Getting rid of the excess helps you focus directly on big picture.
 With your tunnel vision focused on your big time goals, you will be totally unstoppable.
 I promise.